IronFoundry/ironfoundry.github.io/_posts/2014-04-17-whats-happening-with-iron-foundry.md

 As a result of the ongoing work on Iron Foundry V2, we have created some new repositories and moved around some of the others.
 Here is a listing of the current repositories and what they're used for:

 * [dea_ng](https://github.com/IronFoundry/dea_ng): This is our fork of the Cloud Foundry dea_ng repository.
 We branched off V1.61, so all of our code is based on that.
-This code will go away eventually, once our implementation of Diego is released and we're confident in it enough to retired this repository.
+This code will go away eventually, once our implementation of Diego is released and we're confident in it enough to retire this repository.
 * [if_warden](https://github.com/cloudfoundry-incubator/if_warden): Our .NET implementation of a warden.
 It provides functionality similar to that of docker on linux.
 * [cloudfoundry-buildpack-clr](https://github.com/cloudfoundry-incubator/cloudfoundry-buildpack-clr): The infrastructure used by Cloud Foundry to run .NET applications.